-Date Communication Method On or around February 1 A personalized e-mail is sent from Head Office.
-On or around February 12 A personalized e-mail is sent from Head Office.
-No later than February 18 A letter is sent by priority courier (signature required).
-(Bylaw 3.12(a)) On or around February 24 Head Office staff attempt to reach the members by phone and/or whatever other communication methods may be available.
+Date Communication Method On or around February 1 A personalized email is sent from Head Office.
+On or around February 12 A personalized email is sent from Head Office.
+On or around February 24 Head Office staff attempt to reach the members by phone and/or whatever other communication methods may be available.
+Between March 1 and A letter is sent by priority courier (signature required) March 10 to all members who unable to be reached by other communication methods.